Macaroons as access and refresh tokens

 X-Discharge-Macaroon header to pass a discharge macaroon.

-Macaroons are layered on top of the existing CTS-Based OAuth 2.0 tokens and Client-Based OAuth 2.0 tokens.
-When you enable macaroons, Identity Cloud will issue one of the following:
+Macaroons are layered on top of the existing server-side OAuth 2.0 tokens and client-side OAuth 2.0 tokens.
+When you enable macaroons, AM will issue one of the following:

-CTS-Based Macaroon Tokens: the access token is stored in the CTS, and macaroons are the tokens issued to clients, where the identifier of the Macaroon is the pointer to the access token in the CTS.
+Server-side macaroon tokens: the access token is stored in the CTS, and macaroons are the tokens issued to clients, where the identifier of the macaroon is the pointer to the access token in the CTS.

-Client-Based Macaroon Tokens: the access token is a signed and/or encrypted JWT, which is then wrapped in a Macaroon.
+Client-side macaroon tokens: the access token is a signed and/or encrypted JWT, which is then wrapped in a macaroon.
 Note that the resulting size of the token may impact your deployment.
 If client storage is limited, such as when using browser cookies, the token may be too large to store.
 Token size may also impact network performance.

 On the Core tab, enable Use Macaroon Access and Refresh Tokens.